silent-cipher/dataset-explorer/content/markdown/about.md

   Files that have been pinned by Lighthouse can be downloaded directly from the Lighthouse IPFS gateway.

 - #### Lassie Client:

   Utilize the Lassie client to retrieve CAR files, which can then be unpacked and utilized according to your specific use case.

+- #### ⁠Saturn Tech:
+  Use our explorer to directly download datasets on your device through Saturn's blazing-fast retrieval gateway.
+Saturn's widget can be used to integrate these datasets on dApps, leading to various interesting use cases.

 ### Fuel Your Projects